 Condo boards should communicate regularly with unit owners.
-Lack of communication and disregard of owners’s concerns often leads to disputes in condominiums.
-It is always a good idea to build a relationship with condominium owners and a sense of community through ongoing communication of condominium bylaws, rules, and expectations for living together.
+Lack of communication and disregard of owner concerns often leads to disputes in condominiums.
+As such, it is always a good idea to build a relationship with condominium owners and a sense of community through ongoing communication of condominium bylaws, rules, and expectations for living together.
 Here are some tips for improving communication:

 - Address concerns promptly.